vukoviciv/edx-platform/docs/en_us/platform_api/source/courses/courses.rst

 Response Values
 =====================

-:ref:`Courses Response Values<Response values>` for this endpoint are the same as those for :ref:`Get a list of courses`.
+:ref:`Response values<Courses Response Values>` for this endpoint are the same as those for :ref:`Get a list of courses`.